motaz007/Software_testing/README.md

   There are two folders:
   1. Q1: which contains the solution of the first task and it is written in C.

-      The following [ReadMe file](Q1/ReadMe.md) contains a description of that solution
+      The following [ReadMe file](Q1/ReadMe.md) contains a description of that solution.

-  1. Q2: which contains the solution of the second task and it is written in python The following [ReadMe file](Q2/ReadMe.md) contains a description of that solution
+  1. Q2: which contains the solution of the second task and it is written in python.

+  The following [ReadMe file](Q2/ReadMe.md) contains a description of that solution.

 ## Usage: